Top 5 Books Every Aspiring Mathlete Should Read

 3. Competition Math for Middle School by J. Batterson

 If your goal is the AMC 8 or MATHCOUNTS, this is one of the Top 5 Books Every Aspiring Mathlete Should Read.
 It is specifically written for the middle school level and covers the exact “tricks” and shortcuts needed for timed exams.
-It turns AMC 8 preparation resources into a manageable, step-by-step curriculum that doesn’t overwhelm the student.
+It turns AMC 8 preparation resources into a manageable, step-by-step curriculum; however, to truly master these shortcuts, many families choose to enroll in our specialized math competition tutoring for real-time feedback and strategy drills

 AMC 8 preparation resources for students